 I know that terminology can drive people crazy.
 We standards and certification types tend to use lots of it, and it can seem like a secret club if you don’t know what it all means.
 Good thing that I am here to pull back the curtain…

 I have written in the past about audits, but I have not really said what an audit is.
-To do it justice we should look at several terms that are used and often get confused.
+To do it justice, we should look at several terms that are used and often get confused.
 To do this I will take a run at the terms: audit, assessment, inspection, verification and validation.
-I know that there may be other terms but usually they are usually a different term that refers substantially to one or a combination of these processes.
+I know that there may be other terms, but usually they are usually a different term that refers substantially to one or a combination of these processes.

 I should be clear that I am talking about business processes or management systems and only tangentially about products.
 There are other terms that are used for the work of testing laboratories - these are the folks that conduct physical tests of products to determine if a physical thing meets specific performance standards.
 For example, if a helmet is strong enough or if a lamp won’t catch fire.
 Some of the terms we will discuss in this post are used in similar ways for product testing as for management systems.

 All of the four terms are important, and many organizations use some or all of them.
-That is to say that these processes all play a slightly different role.
+That is to say that all these processes play a slightly different role.
 Just like an internal audit and a management review - maybe I should do a post about these also, but that will have to wait for now.

 Audits are normally full evaluations that are conducted by an independent person (or team) and produce findings and a decision (sometimes call a determination).
 Strictly speaking, an audit evaluates performance against specific measures and thresholds.
 Findings are the results against each of the requirements, it could be a finding of conformity or non-conformity supported by a record of the evidence found.
-The decision or determinantion answers the question: Does the system or process that was audited conform to the requirements or does it not?
+The decision or determination answers the question: Does the system or process that was audited conform to the requirements or does it not?

 Assessments are evaluations that determine the capacity of an organization (or a part of one) to perform a specific function.
-These are similar to the strict definition of an audit but it the findings are based to a much larger degree on the experience and training of the assessor.
-Assessments also produces a finding but rather than being based on a numerical set of requirements it is largely based on the judgment of the assessor.
+These are similar to the strict definition of an audit, but it the findings are based to a much larger degree on the experience and training of the assessor.
+Assessments also produce a finding but rather than being based on a numerical set of requirements it is largely based on the judgment of the assessor.